ajay24897/snkrs/README.md

 ### `Features`

-- Google firetore Live database
+- Google firestore Live database
 - Product listing with Scrolled pagination
 - User Login and Sign up
 - Add or remove product from the cart